Disability insurance riders explained

 Provides extra funds – up to 100% income replacement — if you are functionally impaired or irrevocably disabled.
 Guardian’s Enhanced CAT also adds a compound 3% cost-of-living adjustment.

-Different policies – even from the same insurance company – will not necessarily have the same riders.
+Different policies — even from the same insurance company — will not necessarily have the same riders.
 An item sold as a rider in one policy might be included as part of the base coverage contract in another policy.
-And it’s important to know that you have to decide which riders you want when you purchase the policy – they can’t typically be added on after the fact.
+And it’s important to know that you have to decide which riders you want when you purchase the policy — they can’t typically be added on after the fact.
+And these policies may have different costs compared to those that require a separate disability insurance policy.
 That’s one reason why it’s so important to have a thorough discussion of your needs with a financial professional who specializes in disability coverage.
+This person can help you evaluate various options and customize your policy to suit your specific protection needs and financial situation.

 Disability insurance riders and definitions